Whammy! The All-New Press Your Luck: Other features

 In round one, the board featured a "Pick-a-Prize" space.
 Contestants who landed on it could choose any prize on the board at the time.
 In round two, one space labeled "$2,000 or Lose-1-Whammy" gave the contestant a choice of a cash prize of $2,000 or removing a previously landed-upon Whammy (also seen on the classic show). "$1,000 or Spin Again" offered the choice of a $1,000 cash prize or the opportunity to spin again (without using an earned spin), in season two, the cash award of this space was lowered to $555.

 Contestants also had an opportunity to win a Gem Car during the game.
 To claim the prize, the contestant needed to land on the "GEM" space in round one, and avoid landing on a Whammy for the rest of the round.
 In round two, the contestant needed to land on the "CAR" space, and again avoid the Whammy, and also win the game.
-In season two, the GEM car was replaced with a Suzuki Aerio SX, and the contestant needed to claim both halves of a car key in order to win the prize.
+In season two, the GEM car was replaced with a Suzuki Aerio SX, and the contestant needed to claim both halves of a car key in order to win the prize; only one half was on the board at any given time.

 A new feature called "Big Bank" was added for the second season.
 The Big Bank on each episode was a cumulative jackpot that began at $3,000, and any cash and prizes that the contestants lost after landing on a Whammy (including halves of the car key) were added to the Big Bank.
 If a contestant landed on the Big Bank square, Todd Newton asked an open-ended general knowledge question to the contestant, who could claim the money and prizes in the Big Bank with a correct answer.
 Once the Big Bank was claimed by a contestant, it was reset to $3,000.